sharvas/RESTful/README.md

 Go to localhost:4000/api/books to see the API.

-Have used: Node.js, Express, MongoDB, Nodemon, Body-parser, Eslint, Mocha, Should, Sinon, Supertest.
+Have used: Node.js, Express, MongoDB, Nodemon, Body-parser, Eslint, Mocha, Should, Sinon, Supertest, Postman.